kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-1-intro-setup.markdown

 Gulp.js is *the streaming build system* and its main focus is speed, efficiency and simplicity.
 Where Grunt.js uses a lot of configuration with the actual process hidden in plugins, Gulp.js uses a simple and minimal API.
 You code your own build process by yourself and use JavaScript as the language.
 Of course you don’t have to program everything by yourself, there are nearly 800 plugins ready for Gulp.js.
 But even more Node.js modules can be used to build the perfect build and development process for **your** needs.

 ## Why do I want this at all?
-As a front-end developer you will most likely need a lot of things to build a modern website.
-A development server, a preprocessor for your [Sass](http://sass-lang.com/), [Less](http://lesscss.org/) or [Stylus](http://learnboost.github.io/stylus/) files, some automation to bundle your JavaScript, tools to optimize your code, to compress, compile or move things around.
+As a front-end developer or web designer you will most likely need a lot of things to build a modern website: a development server, a preprocessor for your [Sass](http://sass-lang.com/), [Less](http://lesscss.org/) or [Stylus](http://learnboost.github.io/stylus/) files, some automation to bundle your JavaScript, tools to optimize your code, to compress, compile or move things around.
 And if you change something, you want your files to update automatically, refresh the browser and so on.
 You don’t want to do this by hand, don’t you?

 It’s 2014 and we don’t copy our files per drag-and-drop on a server via a FTP program, reload our browser by hitting continuously <kbd>F5</kbd> or crunch our images for a smaller file size by hand.
 Right? **We don’t**!